ryanknittel-fdx/big-design-patterns-sandbox/.changeset/fruity-bees-allow.md

 "bigcommerce-design-patterns": patch
 ---

-For InstallScreen component, add showBackButton and isLoading props, fix bug with Form submitting and reloading page on clicking the Install button, and InstallationCopy & AppType interfaces.
+For InstallScreen component, add showBackButton and isLoading props, fix bug with Form submitting and reloading page on clicking the Install button, and export the InstallationCopy & AppType interfaces.